DZone

 These two practices revolve around software build, i.e. smoke testing is performed on the initial software build; while sanity testing is performed after a software build is received.
 Here, the software build is the process by which source code is transformed into a standalone form in order to run on a system.
 With the effective performance of smoke testing and sanity testing, the bugs and defects in the functional complexities are resolved at the early stages of SDLC.

-Smoke testing is the type of software testing that is performed during the initial software build and thus it makes sure that all the critical functionalities of the program are resolved and the programs work effectively.
+Smoke testing is the type of software testing that is performed during the initial software build.
+Thus it makes sure that all the critical functionalities of the program are resolved and the programs work effectively.
 Smoke tests can be performed either manually or with automation.

-Also, for executing these smoke tests, there is no need for writing any new test cases, rather a necessary test case that is already written by programmers can be picked.
+Also, for executing these smoke tests, there is no need to write any new test cases, rather a crucial test case that is already written by programmers can be picked.

 Smoke testing is the subset of acceptance testing and the main objective of this testing is to validate the newly created build’s stability in order to face more rigorous testing.